pc2/Aurora-HLS/README.md

 The built-in flow control logic uses the programmable threshold status flags of the receiving FIFO to tell the sender side to stop transmission, when the full threshold is reached.
 The receiving side requests to start transmission again, when the empty threshold is reached.

 The number of times the NFC module gets activated and deactivated is counted, as well as the maximum number of transmissions occuring after stopping the transmission.
 This number needs to fit in the FIFO between the programmable full threshold and completely full.
-The full signal of the RX fifo is monitored and overruns are counted, which are happening, when there is not enough space, which leads to data loss.
+The full signal of the RX fifo is monitored and overruns are counted.
+These are happening, when there is not enough space, which leads to data loss.
 The counters can be read from the ip directly and can be used to tweak the configuration.

 Experiments on our infrastrucutre have shown, that the size of the FIFO between full and programmable full needs to be 16384 bytes, totalling 65536 bytes for the full FIFO.
 This may need to be adjusted with longer connections.
-The total size may be decreased, with the risk of performance loss.
+The total size of the FIFO may be decreased, with the risk of performance loss.
 Either caused by too fast switching between on and off and because of less space between programmable full and programmable empty, or by stalling the transmission because of too few space between empty and programmable empty.

 ### Monitoring